 To meet the requirements of the Tenant Satisfaction Measures (TSMs) introduced by the Regulator of Social Housing (RSH), we have produced this summary of our approach to be clear on how we are gathering views from tenants.

-The TSM Standard requires all registered providers to conduct tenant perception surveys and report performance annually as specified by the RSH.
+The Tenant Satisfaction Measures (TSM) Standard requires all registered providers to conduct tenant perception surveys and report performance annually as specified by the RSH.
 TSMs are intended to make landlords’ performance more visible to tenants so that tenants can hold their landlord to account.

 TSMs consist of 22 measures: 10 providing management information from data held by the landlord and 12 satisfaction measures gathered from tenant surveys.
 In addition to overall satisfaction with landlord services, the measures cover five key themes:

-As Wandle has less than 1000 LCHO homes, it is not compulsory to conduct this survey for LCHO tenants.
+As Wandle has less than 1000 low-cost home ownership (LCHO) homes, it is not compulsory to conduct this survey for LCHO tenants.

 Wandle uses a secure survey platform called CX Feedback which is connected to our housing management platform in Microsoft Dynamics.
-Tenants who opted out of receiving surveys are excluded.
-The survey design meets the criteria as defined by the RSH (ANNEX 4: Tenant Survey Requirements).
+Tenants who opted out or have completed a different survey in the last three months are excluded.
+The survey design meets the criteria as defined by the RSH.

-Wandle aims to achieve higher than the recommended minimal standard recommended by the regulator of social housing (6012 for dwellings/units).
+Wandle aims to achieve higher than the recommended minimal standard recommended by the regulator of social housing (556 for dwellings/units 7500).
 The Wandle sample size based on the population has also been independently calculated based on unit numbers.
 Using the calculator.net tool the recommended sample size with a 95% confidence level is 361.
 Wandle exceeded the minimum calculated recommended sample size as set out in the table below.

 Not applicable.
 Wandle do not use external contractors.

-No tenants or households have been excluded due to exceptional circumstances
+No tenants or households have been excluded due to any exceptional circumstances.

 Not applicable.
 Wandle was able to meet the sample size requirements.